 Bushfood features prominently with large earth ovens cooking Buffalo, Barramundi and the speciality of the region, Magpie Goose.
 Join in the fun with competitions that include spear throwing and magpie goose cooking.
 With lots of activities and entertainment aimed at young kids, youth and the older folks, there really is something for everyone.

-At sunset the festival transforms with an evening program of projections, lightshows, music and dance till late.
-The music is diverse and includes funky bands from across the Top End & Darwin as well as national profile acts, a spectacular circus and fire show, which involves local youth that have trained for the spectacle.
+At sunset the festival will transform with an evening program of projections, light-shows, music and dance till late.
+The music is diverse and will include funky bands such as Oka, Tijuana Cartel and Black Rock Band.

 Your details have been successfully submitted.